redeboer/bossdoc/docs/tutorials/getting-started.md

 ## Contents

-- {doc}`The role of the IHEP server <getting-started/server>` ({code}`lxslc`),
-  where we explain the structure of the IHEP server, how to access it, and go through the directories that are most important to BOSS.
+- {doc}`The role of the IHEP server <getting-started/server>` (`lxslc`), where we explain the structure of the IHEP server, how to access it, and go through the directories that are most important to BOSS.

 - {doc}`What is BOSS? <getting-started/intro>` Here, we go through some of the key ingredients of the BOSS framework, such as CMT and Gaudi.